mihaiconstantin/FypSim/README.md

 ## Description
-The code block above illustrates the main four functions in the package.
-Using them one is able to replicate the simulations for the First-Year Paper or test how the procedure perform against a specific combination of factors (i.e., see the package documentation).
-Also, make sure to check the documentation for each function listed bellow.
+The code block below illustrates the main four functions in the package.
+Using them, one is able to replicate the simulations for the First-Year Paper or test how the procedure performs against a specific combination of factors (i.e., see the package documentation).
+Also, make sure to check the documentation for each function listed below.

-Finally, alongside with the source files (`.cpp` and `.h`), this repository also contains the compiled files (`.dll` and `.o`) for a `64bit` platform.
+Alongside with the source files (`.cpp` and `.h`), this repository also contains the compiled files (`.dll` and `.o`) for a `64bit` platform.
 You can also compile for your specific platform.
-Note that the package relies heavily on the [Rcpp](https://github.com/RcppCore/Rcpp) and [RcppArmadillo](https://github.com/RcppCore/RcppArmadillo).
+Note that this package relies heavily on the [Rcpp](https://github.com/RcppCore/Rcpp) and [RcppArmadillo](https://github.com/RcppCore/RcppArmadillo) packages.
 Make sure you have the appropriate tools ready (e.g., see [section 1.3](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-FAQ.pdf) from the `Rcpp` vignettes).
-We recommend the [devtools](https://github.com/hadley/devtools) package for a straightforward installation and compilation once all the necessary tools are in place.
+We recommend using the [devtools](https://github.com/hadley/devtools) package for a straightforward installation and compilation, once all the necessary tools are in place.

 ### Exported functions